iYinka/iYinka/README.md

 - 👋 Hi, I’m @iYinka
-- 👀 I’m interested in Software Development with more interest Frontend roles.
+- 👀 My interest lies in Software Development.
 - 🌱 I’m currently learning DevOps to futher strengthen my career development path.
 - 💞️ I’m looking to collaborate on interesting projects that will help in increasing my Software solution proficiency.
 - 📫 How to reach me?
 You can @ olayinkav28@gmail.com